jianyanglab/SMR-Portal/Tutorial.md

 `Multi-xQTL/trait locus plot`

-This plot function enables users to simultaneously explore gene-trait associations across multiple genes, omics layers, tissues, and traits, providing detailed visualizations of complex genetic interactions. (<span style="color: red;">Note: **Multiple traits** plot is available only when a gene is searched.
-(Figure.
+This plot function enables users to simultaneously explore gene-trait associations across multiple genes, omics layers, tissues, and traits, providing detailed visualizations of complex genetic interactions.

+**Note:**

+<span style="color: red;">**Selection Limitation**</span>
+- Only associations within a ±2Mb range of the initially selected position can be plotted.

+<span style="color: red;">**Multi-trait Selection**</span >
+- Select an association within this trait and search for another trait to create a multi-trait locus plot.
+- Multi-trait locus plot is also available when a gene is searched (**Figure.
 2b, Figure.
-5)</span>)
+5**).

 # Locus visualization